-Bombardier Recreational Products Inc. ("BRP") warrants its 2011 Can-Am ATV sold by authorized Can-Am ATV dealers (as hereinafter defined) in the fifty United States and Canada from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2013 Can-Am ATV sold by authorized Can-Am ATV dealers (as hereinafter defined) in the fifty United States and Canada from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the ATV was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the ATV has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.

-All genuine Can-Am ATV parts and accessories, installed by an authorized BRP dealer at the time of delivery of the 2011 Can-Am ATV, carry the same warranty as that of the Can-Am ATV.
+Except if otherwise specified, all genuine Can-Am ATV parts and accessories installed by an authorized BRP dealer at the time of delivery of the 2013 Can-Am ATV, carry the same warranty as that of the Can-Am ATV.
+Without limiting the generality of the foregoing, the ApacheTM and Apache 360TM track kits do not carry the same warranty as that of the Can-Am ATV.